 Existing Land Use is a term generally used to describe "what's constructed on the land" at a given point in time.
-This information is useful in that it provides the City with a base from which it provides public services - water, wastewater (sewer), police, fire, parks and cultural activities to name a few.
+This information is useful in that it offers the City with a base from which it provides public services - water, wastewater (sewer), police, fire, parks and cultural activities to name a few.
 A review of the existing land uses, including the "Carrying Capacity" within the City provides an overview of development patterns in the area today and guidance for the (re)development and planning initiatives desired by its residents.

-A Plan summary (comparison) is provided in Table B-1 below identifying the maximum residential and non-residential Carrying Capacity of each Plan:
+A Plan summary (comparison) is provided in Table B-1 below identifying the maximum residential and non-residential Carrying Capacity of each Plan.
+Note, for the purposes of this Plan, all development numbers (i.e., acreage and potential development) have been rounded to the closest whole number.